puppetlabs/puppet-docs/source/facter/2.4/core_facts.markdown

 **Purpose**:

-Additional facts about the machine's CPU's, including processor lists, models, counts, and speeds.
+* Provide additional facts about the machine's CPUs, including:
+* Models: A list of processors present on the system.
+* Count:  The number of hardware threads.
+* Physicalcount: The number of physical processors.
+* Speed: The speed of the processors on the system.
+* This fact is structured.
+These values are returned as a group of key-value pairs.

 **Resolution**:

-* Each kernel uses its own implementation object to collect processor data.
-Linux and kFreeBSD parse `/proc/cpuinfo` for each processor.
-AIX parses the output of `lsdev` for its processor section.
+* Linux and kFreeBSD parse `/proc/cpuinfo` for each processor.
+* AIX parses the output of `lsdev` for its processor section.
-* For Solaris, we parse the output of `kstat` for each processor.
-OpenBSD uses the sysctl variables 'hw.model' and 'hw.ncpu' for the CPU model and the CPU count respectively.
-Darwin uses the system profiler to collect the physical CPU count and speed.
+* Solaris parses the output of `kstat` for each processor.
+* OpenBSD uses the sysctl variables `hw.model` and `hw.ncpu` for the CPU model and the CPU count respectively.
+* Darwin utilizes the system profiler to collect the physical CPU count and speed.

+**Caveats**:

+The 'speed' sub-fact is not currently supported on all platforms.

 ([↑ Back to top](#page-nav))